5 ways to help children deal with grief

 3. Let them know that you are also sad

-“Children will pick up on your feelings, so it's better to be honest about how you are feeling where it's appropriate,” they add.
+“Children will pick up on your feelings, so it's better to be honest about how you are feeling where it's appropriate,” the spokesperson adds.

 4. Let them join in with memorials and funerals